From "scientific progress" to "social progress"

 20 As feared by Milano, Con la riforma degli artt.
 9 e 41 Cost. l’ecologicamente corretto entra in costituzione.

+Scientific Advisor of the Machiavelli Center for Political and Strategic Studies.
 Former Head of the Legal Department of a bank, he is currently Full Professor of Civil Law at the University of Milan-Bicocca.
-He has published six books and about a hundred articles and minor writings on private, commercial, banking, and financial law.
+Author of six books and about a hundred articles and minor writings on private, commercial, banking, and financial law.